jbenner-radham/vending-machine-kata-php/README.md

 When the return coins is selected, the money the customer has placed in the machine is returned and the display shows "INSERT COIN".

+- [x] Return deposited coins when the change return is pressed and display "INSERT COIN".

 ### Sold Out

 _As a customer_